 During the course of a competition any items discarded by a competitor anywhere other than in a proper bin, must be recovered by the athlete, their support crew or coach immediately.
 It is the athlete’s responsibility to ensure that this has happened.

 An event official witnessing non-compliance with this rule shall report the infringement to the race organiser and the offending competitor will be disqualified from the competition.

 Any repeat infringements by the same competitor shall be subject to disciplinary proceedings by the Marathon Racing Committee.

 This applies in singles and doubles races.
-Team leaders should decide if other paddlers should wear them according to prevailing conditions.
-Life jackets must comply with either the European Standard ‘EN393 or 395 or the International Standard ‘ISO 12402’.
-RCC Race organisers may require life jackets or buoyancy aids and spray covers to be worn and will have the FINAL say as to who should wear them (except where this is covered by rule 5a(v)) depending on weather and water conditions.
+Team leaders should decide if other paddlers should wear a buoyancy aid according to prevailing conditions.
+Buoyancy aids must comply with either the European Standard ‘EN393 or 395 or the International Standard ‘ISO 12402’.
+RCC Race organisers may require life jackets or buoyancy aids and spray covers to be worn and will have the final say as to who should wear them (except where this is covered by rule 5a(v)) depending on weather and water conditions.
 Such equipment must be provided by the competitors.
 The penalty for infringing any safety rule is disqualification from the race.

 |BOAT CHECKING||All paddlers and boats must go through boat control before racing.

 All boats must display the correct race number.

 All boats must have sufficient buoyancy to remain afloat and to support the crew in rough water in the event of capsize.
 No boat will be deemed to be sufficiently buoyant purely as a result of its construction (e.g. vac bagged/sandwich or other construction) to fulfil this requirement, additional fixed buoyancy will be required in the form of foam, air bags and/or sealed bulkheads.